 the first performance was on april 10, 2015 at weimarer frühjahrstage, weimar, germany.

 also partially performed at donaueschingen upgrade, may 17, 2015, donaueschingen, germany (hildebrandt / janson versions).

-180 degrees festival in sofia issued an open call to composition students and young professionals for new versions of input, which were performed in july 2016 by ensemble 180°. the winner of the competition was daniel chernov. further performed versions were entered by dimitar milev, adrian pavlov and lukas tobiassen.
+conceived as an open work, input will receive further instantiations in the future.
+180 degrees festival in sofia issued an open call to composition students and young professionals for new versions of input, which were performed in july 2016 by ensemble 180°. the winner of the competition (audience voting) was daniel chernov. further performed versions were entered by dimitar milev, adrian pavlov and lukas tobiassen.